cliffhall/node-multi-server-chat/README.md

 # node-multi-server-chat

 ## What is this?
-A multi-server chat example built with Node.js and Socket.io.
+A robust mesh topology multi-server chat example built with Node and Socket.io

 Simple Node-based chat server examples abound on GitHub.
 Single-endpoint examples are great for learning the basics of socket communications with Node,